MicrosoftDocs/powerbi-docs/powerbi-docs/enterprise/service-security-dlp-policies-for-power-bi.md

 * DLP dataset evaluation workloads impact capacity.
 Metering for DLP evaluation workloads is not yet supported.
 * Both classic and new experience workspaces are supported, provided that they are hosted in Premium Gen2 capacities.
 * DLP policy templates are not yet supported for Power BI DLP policies.
 When creating a DLP policy for Power BI, choose the "custom policy" option.
-* Currently, "sensitivity label" is the only supported condition type for Power BI DLP policy rules.
+* Power BI DLP policy rules currently support sensitivity labels and sensitive info types as conditions.
 * DLP policies for Power BI are not supported for sample datasets, [streaming datasets](../connect-data/service-real-time-streaming.md), or datasets that connect to their data source via [DirectQuery](../connect-data/desktop-use-directquery.md) or [live connection](../connect-data/desktop-directquery-about.md#live-connections).
 * DLP policies for Power BI are not supported in sovereign clouds.